HeathLoganCampbell/Tag-Parser-And-Interpreter/readme.md

 1. Convert infix notation to postfix notation in a stack with Shunting-yard algorithm
 2. use the stack we have now produced and execute each op recursively to generate an AST
 3. loop thru our entity list and each if each one matches our tree structure

+## How to use
+Attach the `Taggable` interface to any class you would like to search on